Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which makes them prone to overloading.
 Because of this, higher bands exclusively use **filtered** LNAs (Low gain LNA > Filter > High gain LNA).
 The filter makes sure, that the LNA only amplifies the target signals and nothing else.

-# RTL-SDR specific things
+# RTL-SDR specific information
-These apply to SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)
+These apply to all SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)

 - The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
 You can test if higher sampling rates such as 2.88 Msps work on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes.
-- When direct sampling for HF, use the Q branch
 - RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)